MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/manage-deployment-of-add-ins.md

 - iOS: 2.9.18010804 - Currently available.

-- Office Online - Currently available.
+- The web - Currently available.

 This does not prevent an administrator from using Centralized Deployment to assign an add-in from the Office Store.